 Just in her teens, Lady J got her first taste of fame with a national star as vocalist with Rock 'n Roll Hall of Famer, Johnnie Johnson (a.k.a.
 Father of Rock 'n Roll piano), who was Chuck Berry's original pianist in which the song "Johnny B. Good" was written in honor of.

 At 18, she began touring the United States with the legendary Blues & Rock 'n Roll Hall of Famer, Albert "Blues Boy" King band for several years as lead Trumpeter, then horn section leader, and eventually moved up the ranks as Music Director, as well as opening act while being the only female in the band.
-She performed amongst music legends such as Muddy Waters, John Lee Hooker, B.B.
-King, Etta James, Millie Jackson, Bo Didley, KoKo Taylor, Bobby Blue Bland, and many others.
+She performed amongst music legends such as Muddy Waters, John Lee Hooker, Millie Jackson, Bo Didley, KoKo Taylor,, and many others.
 Lady J also performed with Albert King on the only known, fully televised, performance featuring his band on the "Maintenance Shop Blues" PBS special.

-- Published in multiple Who's Who of America publications
+- Biographee in multiple Marquis Who's Who of America publications

-- Biographee in the Distinguished Men and Women of Southern Nevada
+- Biographee in the Distinguished Women and Men of Southern Nevada

-- Featured story on World News Tonight with Diane Sawyer
+- Featured story on ABC World News Tonight with Diane Sawyer

 - Season 3 of America's Got Talent and performed in the Finale episode with the Audition All Stars

 - Feature stories in multiple magazines, newspapers and other media.